 A 'fancy' form is so named because you can be as elaborate and fancy with its design as you wish.
 With the 'Simple Form', the variables must be in Column A and the data you wish to export to a data record must be in Column B. With 'fancy forms' the data, the captions, the validation and look-up tables can be anywhere.

-The 'drawback' (if that is a proper term) is that the name for the Instant Database variable does not derive from a list of variables in Column A. Rather, variable names derive from the names that you have assigned to the various cells which contain the variables' values.
+The 'drawback' (if that is the proper term) to 'fancy forms' is that the name for the Instant Database variables do not derive from a list of variables in Column A. Rather, variable names derive from the names that you have assigned to the various cells which contain the variables' values.

-Its 'strength' is everything else.
+Their 'strength' is everything else.
 Because you are not limited in where you place any data-carrying cell, you have much more flexibility in the design of your forms.
-The user input can occur in any cell and the label that introduces a cell can be as descriptive as you want (both in terms of text, of layout, of indenting, or spacing).
+The user input can occur in any cell and the label that introduces a cell can be as descriptive as you want (in terms of text, layout, indenting or spacing).
 There are simply no design constraints.

-If you are likely to use Excel for generating your Instant Database records, you will likely adopt this second method.
+If you are likely to use Excel for generating your Instant Database records, you should seriously consider 'fancy' forms.

-The remainder of this section of the manual will be focused on the creation and design of 'fancy' forms.
+The remainder of this section of the Manual will be focused on the creation and design of these forms.